The iPhone and iPad have come a very long way since their inception, and the same can be said about the quality of games on the App Store.

 Of course, not all games can make the most of MFi controllers, so we've rounded up the best MFi-compatible iOS games.
 And if you prefer gaming on an Apple TV, we've also picked out the pads that work well with that.

-With games getting better and better, we thought it'd be an appropriate time to round up the MFi controllers (and other excellent gaming accessories for your iPhone and iPad) that'll help transform your gaming experience.
+With games for iPhone and iPad reaching new levels of depth and quality, we thought it'd be an appropriate time to round up the MFi controllers (and other excellent gaming accessories for your iPhone and iPad) that'll help transform your gaming experience.

 Gamevice Controller for 12.9-inch iPad Pro

 The 12.9-inch iPad Pro is fantastic for gaming, thanks to its big screen and powerful processor, but so expensive and so clearly targeted at business and creative customers that its gaming potential in this area has been a little neglected by both devs and accessory makers.
 This excellent Gamevice MFi controller goes some way to redressing the balance.

 It's like a classic console gaming controller - it seems closest to the Xbox style - that's been chopped in half, and had the two halves connected by a rubbery, stretchy band that goes round the back of the iPad.
 The righthand end plugs into the Lightning port, so there's no worrying about setting up a wireless connection, and the other stretches over the top of the iPad and is held there securely.